Graduate Psychology Program

 Letter of Concern

 Faculty utilize a Letter of Concern when a serious problem arises with students' work in a course or conduct.
 The Letter of Concern is a formal process that instructors use in order to state clearly their concerns and specify what students must do to receive credit for a course (or, in more serious cases, to inform students that credit is not going to be awarded).
 This letter does not replace a commitment to face-to-face discussions between students and instructors.
 When a Letter of Concern is written, it is sent to the student, the advisor, and a copy is kept in the student's file in the Office of the Registrar.
-Instructors are not required to use this Letter, but may do so if they feel that it may be helpful.
-Staff may also write Letters of Concern regarding students if they have had a significant negative experience with one or more individuals.
+Instructors are not required to use this Letter, but may do so if they feel that it will be helpful.
+Staff may also write Letters of Concern regarding students if they have had a significant negative experience with them.

 A number of core MA Psychology courses have prerequisites as noted in the course descriptions and in the quarterly Schedule of Classes.
 Some elective courses may have prerequisites as well.